 - Leave the radio or TV on in your hotel room if you have to leave the room for a while and leave your pet there.
 This can make your pet feel more comfortable and can keep dogs from barking at every little noise they hear while we are away.

-- Give your dog a toy or chew to keep him occupied while you are away-something like a rawhide or Nylabone that does not require supervision like a bone (due to bone shards) or toy with small parts that come off.
+- Give your dog a toy or chew to keep him occupied while you are away-something like a Benebone or rawhide alternative that does not require lots of supervision like a bone (due to bone shards) or toy with small parts that come off.